makeworld-the-better-one/fmrl/spec.md

 ## A note on Unicode

-The string limits of fmrl are expressed in Unicode UTF-8 codepoints.
-They are not equivalent with bytes, and you must make sure you are counting them correctly.
+The string limits of fmrl are expressed in Unicode UTF-8 code points.
+These are not equivalent with bytes, and you must make sure you are counting them correctly.

-Counting codepoints is biased depending on the language, as some languages take more codepoints to express an idea than others.
+Counting code points is biased depending on the language, as some languages take more code points to express an idea than others.
 One possible solution to this would be to count Unicode graphemes instead, but that is also not equal for all languages, and is not a trivial thing to do in many programming languages.

 ## HTTP API